Trump says U.S. officials letting in illegal immigrants so they can vote

-NEW YORK Republican presidential candidate Donald Trump said on Friday that U.S. officials were allowing illegal immigrants into the United States so they can vote, returning to a core issue as he girded for a crucial second debate against Democrat Hillary Clinton.
+NEW YORK Republican presidential candidate Donald Trump on Friday accused U.S. authorities of speeding citizenship proceedings for some illegal immigrants so they can vote, returning to a core issue as he girded for a second debate against Democrat Hillary Clinton.

 "They're letting people pour into the country so they can go and vote," Trump said during a meeting with representatives of the National Border Patrol Council, the union that represents Border Patrol agents, at Trump Tower in New York.

-Trump provided no specifics on the accusation.
+The New York businessman provided no specifics on the accusation.

+But Shawn Moran, a Border Patrol council spokesman, said after the meeting that the union was not suggesting illegal immigrants were being allowed to vote, but that U.S. immigration officials were fast-tracking applications for citizenship before the Nov.
+8 election.

+“They’re being ordered from above to fast-track these applications so that people are naturalized in time for the election,” he said.
+“We’re being told that the background checks are kind of being short-circuited and just not done as thoroughly as necessary so that these people may still qualify to be naturalized.”

+Moran said Border Patrol agents were also seeing more people crossing the border with Mexico, either in hopes of gaining legal status if Clinton wins the election or out of fear they could not enter the United States later if Trump wins.

-The New York businessman's comment came ahead of his second presidential debate on Sunday night against Clinton, a town hall-style event at which he must do well as he tries to rebound from a slump in some polls after a rocky first debate late last month.
+Trump's comment came ahead of his second presidential debate on Sunday night against Clinton, a town hall-style event at which he must do well as he tries to rebound from a slump in some opinion polls after a rocky first debate late last month.

 Clinton has been quietly immersed in debate preparation with top aides since her last campaign event on Tuesday.

-The U.S. presidential race, which has commanded Americans' attention all year, has abruptly taken a backseat as the focus has shifted to Hurricane Matthew's slow, destructive march up the eastern coast of Florida.
+The U.S. presidential race, which has commanded Americans' attention all year, has taken a backseat as the focus has shifted to Hurricane Matthew's slow, destructive march up Florida's eastern coast.

-Slowing illegal immigration has been a signature policy theme for Trump, who has vowed to build a wall along the U.S. southern border with Mexico.
+Slowing illegal immigration and dealing with undocumented aliens already in the country have been signature issues for Trump, who has vowed to build a wall along the U.S.-Mexican border.

 While Democratic President Barack Obama has struggled with controlling the flow of illegal immigrants across the southern border, there has been no evidence that U.S. officials are purposely allowing them to cast ballots in American elections.